pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

 with JupyterHub.
 By using Pachyderm authentication, you can log in to JupyterHub with your Pachyderm credentials.
-In essence, you run your code in JupyterHub and use `python-pachyderm` API to create your pipelines and version your data in Pachyderm from within the JupyterHub UI.
+In essence, you run your code in JupyterHub and use the `python-pachyderm` API to create your pipelines and version your data in Pachyderm from within the JupyterHub UI.